 Sponsored by the Government of India, the course has a total of Nepal’s leading artistes belonging to the theater and cinema including Sulakshyan Bharati, Pratik Dulal, Sabina Gopali, Malina Joshi Rohit (Rumba) Tamang, Samyam Puri, Parikshit Bickram Rana, among others.

-Despite the emergence of different presentation forms, theater has always been special by itself, and in fact formed the base for the today’s most-sought film industry.
+Despite the emergence of different presentation forms, the theater has always been special by itself, and in fact, formed the base for today’s most-sought film industry.

 However, there are some instances where we observe theater art facing a fade-off due to lack of public and governmental support.
 For a country like Nepal that boasts of rich forms of traditional art and culture, theater means a lot in promoting the same.
 Let’s hope the theater gets its needed boost in Nepal like in many other countries and continues contributing to the Nepali society.